espruino/EspruinoDocs/info/Gadgetbridge.md

 * Right now we'd suggest choosing `Don't pair` when prompted in order to get the most reliable connection
 * Everything should now be working.
 From the menu in the top-left of the Gadgetbridge Android app you can choose `Debug` and can test out notifications/etc

+**Does Gadgetbridge keep disconnecting from your Bangle?** It may be that your phone is doing some 'battery usage optimisation' and deciding that Gadgetbridge should be shut down.
+See https://dontkillmyapp.com/ for device-specific advice on how to stop this happening.

 ### Weather

 You can also get weather from Gadgetbridge.
 Install the [Weather Widget](https://banglejs.com/apps/#weather) and check out the `Read more...` link on the app page for more information.
 An additional app is required to forward the current weather into Gadgetbridge.